 Company as it would require the Company to sell its refined petroleum products produced with higher-priced crude oil at lower prices.
 Furthermore, a sharp rise in oil prices would increase the Company's requirements for short-term financing for working capital and may result in higher financing costs for the Company.
 The Company enters into commodity swaps and options to manage the price risks of crude oil and products.
 The Company also been implementing measures to shorten the pricing cycle gap between its crude oil purchases and finished petroleum product sales.
 However, volatile crude oil prices could still adversely affect the Company, as the Company may not be able to fully pass on the effects of crude oil price changes to consumers in a timely manner.
-For a discussion regarding the Company's commodity price risk exposure and related derivative instruments, see note 34 to the Company's audited consolidated financial statements as of and for the year ended December 31, 2020, included elsewhere in this Offering Circular.
+For a discussion regarding the Company's audited consolidated financial statements as of and for the year ended December 31, 2020, included elsewhere in this Offering Circular.